tretoef-estrella/ERROR-CODE-LAB-Round-Three--The-Dome-and-the-Wool/ROUND3_REPORT.md

 ### What All Four AIs Agree On

-1. **The d=12 wall is structural, not algorithmic.** SA, tabu, hill-climbing, TMD, Jersey — all hit 12.
+1. **The d=12 wall is structural, not algorithmic.** SA, tabu, hill-climbing, TMD, Jersey, Bunker Buster — all hit 12.
 2. **The base is not the problem.** Projectively perfect (variance=0), and stretching it makes things worse.
 3. **The collision phenomenon is multi-layer.** Weights 13-19 all contribute.
 4. **Contrapeso does not exist in GF(4).** Collisions accumulate, they do not cancel.